CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Blocks/tasks/cancel-task/cancel-all-tasks-block-2.md

 ---
 title: "Cancel All Tasks"
 linkTitle: "Cancel All Tasks"
-description: "Cancels a list of Tasks."
+description: "Cancels all Tasks in a list."
 ---

 {{< figure src="/blocks/tasks-cancel-task-block.png" alt="Icon" class="block-icon" >}}